FirojAhmad1999/Instagram-Clone---React-Native-CLI/README.md

 npm install
 Set up Firebase:

-Create a project on the Firebase Console.
+Create a project in the Firebase Console.
 Add the configuration to a file named firebaseConfig.js in your project: javascript
 Copy code